marcelm/cutadapt/README.md

 To Do / Ideas
 =============

-  * allow to give adapter in nucleotide space, but find it in color space
   * show average error rate
   * show table of length vs. max errors
   * In color space and probably also for Illumina data, gapped alignment